esdc-devcop/esdc-devcop.github.io/_guides/TLS_Certificate_Expiry.md

 #### Using a web browser:

-For Edge and Chrome
+For Edge and Chrome:
-1. Open web browser, navigate to your production hosted web site.
+A. Open web browser, navigate to your production hosted web site.
-2. Click on the "padlock" icon and select "certificate"
+B. Click on the "padlock" icon and select "certificate"
-3. Note the Certificate expiration date
+C. Note the Certificate expiration date

 For FireFox:
 A. Open web browser, navigate to your production hosted web site.